mongodb/docs/source/applications/aggregation.rst

 Early Filtering
 ~~~~~~~~~~~~~~~

-Because the :dbcommand:`aggregate` uses a :term:`collection` as the
+Because you will always call :mjs:func:`aggregate` on a
+:term:`collection` object, which inserts the *entire* collection into
-beginning of a pipeline, it may be more efficient in some situations
+the aggregation pipeline, you may want to increase efficiency in some
-to avoid scanning an entire collection.
+situations by avoiding scanning an entire collection.

 If your aggregation operation requires only a subset of the data in a
 collection, use the :aggregator:`$match` to limit the items in the